How Much Does It Cost To File Bankruptcy?

 There are a few other costs that arise when filing bankruptcy, though they’re typically in the form of printing costs or travel expenses.

-Here ares some of the additional costs people encounter when filing bankruptcy:
+Here are some of the additional costs people encounter when filing bankruptcy:

-If you choose to hire a bankruptcy lawyer, attorney fees will be included in the total cost of filing bankruptcy.
-Attorney fees can range anywhere from $1,000-$2,000 for Chapter 7 cases.
+If you choose to hire a bankruptcy attorney, lawyer fees will be included in the total cost of filing bankruptcy.
+Lawyer fees can range anywhere from $1,000–$2,000 for Chapter 7 cases.
 Chapter 13 bankruptcy cases tend to be more complicated and take longer since they require a 3–5 year repayment plan, so lawyers often charge more for these cases.

 No matter your situation, it may be beneficial to meet with a bankruptcy lawyer for a free consultation.
-An attorney can help you navigate the bankruptcy process, understand the U.S. Bankruptcy Code, and decide what type of legal help is best for you.
+An attorney can help you navigate the bankruptcy process, understand which type of bankruptcy is best for you, and they can provide specific legal advice for your situation.

 Chapter 7 Flat Fees vs. Hourly Fees